A Study in Hoist Design

 There's a lot of information in there, but here's what you should take away from a quick review: all the tests in this rigorous report are completely necessary.
-DO NOT accept anything less than a lift provider that has years of extensive experience in structural engineering and structural component analysis.
+DO NOT accept anything less than a car hoist provider that has years of extensive experience in structural engineering and structural component analysis.
 They MUST be able to provide the following for all of their machinery:

 - Structural engineering calculations and an analysis of the entire design per AISC (American Institute of Steel Construction), as well as a full report on the carrying capacities of all load-bearing structural components.